Davis station (CTA): Structure

-The current station was reconstructed from 1992 until 1994, and is made out of brick and concrete with a spacious metal and glass train shed, but lacks the styling or decoration found in many other CTA stations, giving Davis a modern urban, if utilitarian, feel.
+The current station was reconstructed from 1992 to 1994 and is made of brick and concrete with a spacious metal and glass train shed, but lacks the styling or decoration found in many other CTA stations, giving Davis a modern urban, if utilitarian, feel.
 The station sports two prominent clock towers, on the west and east sides.
-It has several different paintings hanging in various areas of the platform.
+Several paintings hang in various areas of the platform.
 It is the only accessible intermediate station on the Purple Line during off-peak hours.
-It also has a light board system, as well as a speaker system to alert passengers of train delays.
-There is a retail space on the lower level, near the fare card vending machines.
+It also has a light-board system and a speaker system to alert passengers to train delays.
+A retail space is on the lower level, near the fare card vending machines.

 Platform signage

 Davis is one of the four test sites for the Active Transit Station Signs (ATSS) program.
 In September 2002, the signs were installed at the station.
 The signs display preprogrammed and service-related messages as well as a countdown until the next train; however, the Davis station's signs do not display the countdown feature due to a programming glitch.